dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 **Data Analysis and Results**

-- Detected number of misogynist words used in comments section of posts and plotted their frequency over time.
+Misogynist words were detected in the comments section.
+Their frequencies were plotted over time as seen in the figure below.
 This was done for each community, and for each category of misogyny from the lexicon.

-- Observations:
-    - Growing trend over the year
-    - Could be due to more user engagement in the Christmas  holiday season
-    - Words associated with Physical Violence and Hostility see a steady growth
+It's observed that there is a growing trend over the year.
+It could be due to more user engagement in the Christmas holiday season.
+It's interesting to note that words associated with Physical Violence and Hostility see a steady growth.

 ![img8](images/img8.png)